backstage/backstage/plugins/techdocs-backend/api-report.md

   // (undocumented)
   readonly type: string;
 }

+// Warning: (ae-missing-release-tag) "OutOfTheBoxDeploymentOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type OutOfTheBoxDeploymentOptions = {
+  preparers: PreparerBuilder;
+  generators: GeneratorBuilder;
+  publisher: PublisherBase;
+  logger: Logger_2;
+  discovery: PluginEndpointDiscovery;
+  database?: Knex;
+  config: Config;
+  cache: PluginCacheManager;
+};

+// Warning: (ae-missing-release-tag) "RecommendedDeploymentOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type RecommendedDeploymentOptions = {
+  publisher: PublisherBase;
+  logger: Logger_2;
+  discovery: PluginEndpointDiscovery;
+  config: Config;
+  cache: PluginCacheManager;
+};

+// Warning: (ae-missing-release-tag) "RouterOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type RouterOptions =
+  | RecommendedDeploymentOptions
+  | OutOfTheBoxDeploymentOptions;

 // Warning: (ae-missing-release-tag) "TechDocsCollatorOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //